AlexanderLabWHOI/EUKulele/docs/source/databaseandconfig.rst

 To change these cutoffs, simply create a YAML file containing these entries exactly as written above, and provide this cutoff file as input to ``EUKulele`` via ``--cutoff_file <name of YAML file you created>``.

+## SKH - i have included a tutorial where I show the contents of my config file, can link to there from here?